Leica X-U Typ 113 vs Sony RX10 IV

-The Leica X-U (Typ 113) and the Sony Cyber-shot DSC-RX10 IV are two enthusiast cameras that were revealed to the public, respectively, in January 2016 and September 2017.
-Both the X-U Typ 113 and the RX10 IV are fixed lens compact cameras that are based on an APS-C (X-U Typ 113) and an one-inch sensor.
-The Leica has a resolution of 16.1 megapixel, whereas the Sony provides 20 MP.
+The Leica X-U (Typ 113) and the Sony Cyber-shot DSC-RX10 IV are two enthusiast cameras that were officially introduced, respectively, in January 2016 and September 2017.
+Both the X-U Typ 113 and the RX10 IV are fixed lens compact cameras that are based on an APS-C (X-U Typ 113) and an one-inch (RX10 IV) sensor.
+The Leica has a resolution of 16.1 megapixels, whereas the Sony provides 20 MP.

 The physical size and weight of the Leica X-U Typ 113 and the Sony RX10 IV are illustrated in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the X-U Typ 113 – represents 100 percent across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
+All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX10 IV is notably larger (13 percent) than the Leica X-U Typ 113.
 Moreover, the RX10 IV is substantially heavier (72 percent) than the X-U Typ 113.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.
 More than that, the X-U Typ 113 is water-proof up to 3m and can, thus, be used for underwater photography.